 How long does spaying surgery take?

-How long does it take to heal & recover from spaying?
+How long will my pet need to heal and recover from spaying?

-The amount of time it takes for your pet to recover from spaying can vary depending on several factors.
+Several factors can impact the amount of time it will take your pet to recover from spaying.
 However, most pets start feeling better within 24 to 48 hours, but complete recovery usually takes around 10 to 14 days.

-During this period, it is essential to keep your pet calm and prevent them from jumping, as it may cause the incision to open.
-It is also important to check the incision every day for any signs of infection, such as redness, discharge, swelling, or a foul odor.
+During this period, keeping your pet calm and preventing them from jumping is essential, as it may cause the incision to open.
+It is also important to check the incision daily for any signs of infection, such as redness, discharge, swelling, or a foul odor.

 Additionally, you should monitor your pet's behavior during the recovery period.
-If your pet still seems lethargic or is not eating or drinking after 48 hours, it could be a sign of an infection.
-In such cases, it is advisable to follow up with your veterinarian or take your pet to an emergency veterinarian for proper care.
+If your pet still seems lethargic or is not eating or drinking after 48 hours, these can also indicate an infection.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.